 - If the return is paid by the borrower/DeFi platform.

 - If the return is paid periodically throughout the period of lending/staking.

 So if you're earning new tokens or coins on a periodic basis through your DeFi activities - this is more likely to be seen as income and subject to Income Tax.

 Income or capital asset

 HMRC views crypto in one of two ways and subjects them to two different types of tax.
-In the UK DeFi trades are either seen as income and subjected to Income Tax or seen as a capital asset and subjected to Capital Gains Tax.
+In the UK DeFi trades are either seen as income and subjected to Income Tax or seen as a capital asset and subjected to Capital Gains Tax - or both!

 The lines on what is considered income can get quite blurry.
 However, some crypto transactions are clear cut.
 For example, the following investments are seen as income and subject to Income Tax: